Adaptive Node Feature Selection For Graph Neural Networks: Numerical experiments

 \subsection{Adaptive node feature selection}

-Next, we assess our adaptive node feature selection approach.
-In particular, we apply Algorithm~\ref{alg:nfpt} to train GNNs while dropping less important features during training.
-To evaluate the tradeoff between maintaining performance and improving model efficiency, we evaluate accuracy in comparison with using the full dataset as the model is trained.
-At every $T = 50$ epochs, we drop $50\%$ ($r=0.5$) of features based on the scores $\delta_m$ in~\eqref{eq:perm}.
-Moreover, we also apply our algorithm with \textbf{TFI} and \textbf{MI} in place of $\delta_m$ to measure feature importance.
-Figure~\ref{f:cora_algo}a,b depict accuracy during training to evaluate how models perform for the same number of features.
+Next, we assess our adaptive node feature selection approach in Algorithm~\ref{alg:nfpt}, training GNNs while also dropping less important features.
+To evaluate the tradeoff between maintaining performance and improving model efficiency, we compare Algorithm~\ref{alg:nfpt} to using the full dataset as the model is trained.
+Every $T = 50$ epochs, we drop $50\%$ ($r=0.5$) of features based on the scores $\delta_m$ in~\eqref{eq:perm}.
+We also apply tailored versions of Algorithm~\ref{alg:nfpt} with \textbf{TFI} and \textbf{MI} in place of $\delta_m$ in line 14.
+Figures~\ref{f:cora_algo}a,b depict accuracy during training to show how models perform for the same number of features.
 For each checkpoint, we measure the difference between test accuracy using feature selection and the full dataset, shown in Figure~\ref{f:cora_algo}c.